onkelbeh/HomeAssistantRepository/README.md

 ## Python versions
 ### Python 3.10
-My production box currently runs Python 3.10.5 (21.7.2022).
-Most modules are OK with 3.10 support.
+My production box currently runs Python 3.10.8 (31.10.2022).
+All modules are OK with 3.10 support.

 ### Python 3.11
-3.11 support will be added if they are touched, if you find your favorite components missing, just open a ticket and drop me a list.
-During compile tests, I have all available tests turned on.
+3.11 support will be added if possible whenever a module is touched, most already work, some external deps are still mising.

 ### Python <= 3.9 Support
 Should still work, but since Python 3.8 support is dropped, I will do no further tests on it, you should upgrade now.